Necroptosis: Function

 Necroptosis is specific to vertebrates and may have originated as an additional defense to pathogens.
 Necroptosis also acts as an alternative "fail-safe" cell death pathway in cases where cells are unable to undergo apoptosis, such as during viral infection in which apoptosis signaling proteins are blocked by the virus.

 In innate immunity

 Cell suicide is an effective means of stemming the spread of a pathogen throughout an organism.
 In apoptotic responses to infection, the contents of an infected cell (including the pathogen) are contained and engulfed by phagocytosis.
 Some pathogens, such as human cytomegalovirus, express caspase inhibitors that arrest the apoptotic machinery of the host cell.
 The caspase-independence of necroptosis allows the cell to bypass caspase activation, decreasing the time during which the pathogen can inhabit the cell.

-Toll-like receptors (TLRs) can also signal to the necrosome, leading to necroptosis.
-TLRs are a class of receptors that function in the innate immune system to recognize conserved components of pathogens, such as flagellin.
+Under certain circumstances, TLR3 and TLR4 which belongs to the group Toll-like receptors (TLRs) can also give rise to necroptosis in response to bacterial and viral infection-related molecular signals, such as LPS and cytosolic dsDNA.
+The TLRs' signaling leads to the formation of "necrosome" comprising RIPK1 and RIPK3, which recruits and activates MLKL.
+Standing alone from the TLRs and TNF superfamily members, ZBP1, a cytosolic DNA-recognising protein can also provide the stimulus for necroptosis.
+As the final executioner of necroptotic cell death, activated MLKL oligomerises and inserts into the cell membrane, rupturing it and causing the divulging of cellular content and the death of the cell.